hyperledger/besu-docs/docs/Tutorials/Kubernetes/Production.md

 cd helm
 ```

-Each helm chart that you can use has the following keys and you need to set them.
+Each helm chart has the following keys that must be set.

-Please specify either `aws` or `azure` for the `cluster.provider`.
-Additionally, set the `cloudNativeServices: true` and
+Specify either `aws` or `azure` for the `cluster.provider`.
+Additionally, set `cloudNativeServices: true` and
-`reclaimPolicy: Retain` so it looks like below for AWS
+`reclaimPolicy: Retain` so that it looks like the following for AWS:

 ```bash
 cluster: